Overview of Brain Tumors

 The most common primary tumors include

-Gliomas account for 65% of all primary brain tumors.
+Gliomas account for most primary brain tumors.

 Did You Know...